ConnorBrightman/EZAuth/README.md

 ## Installation

-Download the latest binary for your platform from the [Releases page](https://github.com/ConnorBrightman/ezauth/releases):
+Download the latest binary for your platform from the [Releases page](https://github.com/ConnorBrightman/ezauth/releases) and place it in your project folder.

 | Platform | File |
 |----------|------|